eddieruan-alibaba/SONiC/doc/recursive/recursive_route.md

 	 */
 	struct rnh_list_head nht;

-This list is updated when a new route is added or a nexthop is registered by the protocol clients
+This list is updated when a new route is added or a nexthop is registered by the protocol clients.

 ### Recursive Route Handling
 The handling is carried out during the replay of route updates, and zebra_rib_evaluate_rn_nexthops() can be seen as the entry point for this process.
 It starts from the incoming route node and retrieves its NHT list.
 Then, it iterates through each nexthop(prefix) in the NHT list, utilizing the prefix to invoke zebra_evaluate_rnh().
 This function works as follows:

 1. Identify the new route entry to resolve the nexthop
-2. Compare the new route entry with the previous one, if they are not same, then update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients
+2. Compare the new route entry with the previous one, if they are not same, update the nexthop resolving state as the new route entry, and then send a nexthop change notification to protocol clients
 3. Protocol clients recalculate the path associated with the nexthop, then resend the corresponding route to Zebra.
 4. Zebra processes this route, then the route's nexthop is recursively resolved and also flattened
 6. At the end of route updating, zebra_rib_evaluate_rn_nexthops() is called with the route's NHT list, and then it returns to step 1.
 This loop procedure contributes to recursive route convergence

 ## High Level Design

-### Triggers Events Route Convergence
+### Triggers Events for Recursive Handling
 Here are a list of trigger events which we want to take care for getting recursive route convergence and minimizing hardware traffic loss.

 | Trigger Types |     Events    |       Possible handling          |